life transitions, change & Feeling stuck

 At A Question of Life Counselling, I provide a calm and supportive space where you can pause and reflect on the changes unfolding in your life.
 Counselling offers an opportunity to explore your experiences, understand the emotions connected to transition, and begin developing a clearer sense of direction.

 Periods of transition can feel uncertain, but they can also become meaningful opportunities for reflection, growth, and new possibilities.
+With support, the in-between space can become less frightening and more purposeful.

 Growth is painful.
 Change is painful.
 But nothing is as painful as staying stuck where you do not belong.”